Exemption

 1) That the entire amount received be applied to the construction of the new home, within the two-year reinvestment period.

-2) That the requirements of article 55 of the IRPF Regulation are met in the version in force on December 31, 2012, in accordance with the eighteenth transitional provision of the IRPF Law and the twelfth transitional provision of the IRPF Regulation .
-For this purpose, proof must be provided that the works have been completed within a period of four years, unless otherwise provided for in sections 3 and 4 of article 55 of the IRPF Regulations.
+2) That the requirements of Article 55 of the Regulations of the PIT in the version in force on December 31, 2012, in accordance with the eighteenth transitional provision of the Law of PIT and the twelfth transitional provision of the Regulations of the PIT.
+For this purpose, the completion of the works must be accredited within a period of four years, except for an extension provided for in sections 3 and 4 of article 55 of the Regulations of the PIT.

 Special case: Transfer of primary residence with outstanding amounts to be paid off

-When the taxpayer has used external financing to acquire the transferred property, the total amount obtained from the transfer will be considered, exclusively for these purposes, as the value of the transfer in the terms provided for in the Income Tax Law less the principal of the loan pending amortization.
+When the taxpayer has used external financing to acquire the transferred property, the total amount obtained in the transfer will be considered, exclusively for these purposes, as the transfer value in the terms provided for in the Law of PIT less the principal of the loan outstanding.
 In these cases, therefore, partial reinvestment is not considered to exist, even if part of the amount obtained from the transfer of the property has been used to repay the outstanding loan.